 What can you do?

-If you are looking for resources for how to advance racial justice in America and support Black, Indigenous, and People of Color in America, here are some food-related organizations that we recommend you check out and support:
+You’re probably here because you’re looking for resources to donate and learn.
+You want to advance racial justice in America, support the Black Lives Matter movement and support Black, Indigenous, and People of Color.
+So, here are some food-related organizations that we recommend:

-Appetite for Change AFC uses food as a tool to build health, wealth, and social change in North Minneapolis.
-They bring people together to learn, cook, eat, and grow food, creating change that lasts.
+Appetite for Change uses food as a tool to build health, wealth, and social change in North Minneapolis.
+They create change that lasts by bringing people together to learn, cook, eat, and grow food.

-FEEST FEEST is an organization led by youth of color in South Seattle and South King County working to improve health in their schools.
+FEEST is an organization led by youth of color in South Seattle and South King County.
+They work to improve health in their schools.

-Just Food Just Food aims to shift the power, health, and wealth of historically and economically marginalized communities in New York City, particularly Black, Latinx, communities of color, LGBTQ, mixed income, small-scale farmers, and hyper local growers/producers.
+Just Food aims to shift the power, health, and wealth of historically and economically marginalized communities in New York City, particularly Black, Latinx, communities of color, LGBTQ, mixed-income, small-scale farmers, and hyper-local growers/producers.

-Lunch on Me Lunch On Me brings nutritious meals, made with redistributed organic food that would’ve otherwise gone to waste, to the Skid Row community in LA six days a week and reaches 10,000 people a month.
+Lunch on Me brings nutritious meals, made with redistributed organic food that would’ve otherwise gone to waste, to the Skid Row community in LA.
+They work six days a week and reach 10,000 people a month.

-Planting Justice Planting Justice works in the San Francisco Bay Area to address the structural inequalities that have become embedded in the industrialized food system.
+Planting Justice addresses the structural inequalities that have become embedded in the industrialized food system.

-Soil Generation Based in Philadelphia, Soil Generation is a Black- and Brown-led coalition that works for environmental and food justice with a focus on community self-representation, anti-racism training, education, and advocacy.
+Soil Generation is a Black- and Brown-led coalition that works on environmental and food justice.
+They focus on community self-representation, anti-racism training, education, and advocacy.

 SÜPRMARKT SÜPRMARKT is a low-cost organic grocery store working to make good food more accessible to low-income communities in L.A.